URB 696 : Seminar in Urban Studies

 Literature review

-or: How will I find materials for my Thesis literature review and References sections?
+or: How will I find materials for my capstone literature review?

 Remember that graduate research is generally not a straight line, but involves iterative searching - you are not doing anything wrong if you are taking an indirect path, searching many resources, and using different kinds of materials